bmaunde/guidelines/connector-integration-guide.md

 - **5XX** codes should be used to indicate an error processing the request

 ##### Response Payload
+Response Payloads are currently only expected to be in JSON format.

 If the processing of a request was successful, the HTTP status code is sufficient.
-If the request is for retrieval of data, then the
+If the request is for retrieval of data, then the payload will contain the requested data.

+In case of an error, the following payload format is expected.
+Note that the structure is recursive
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3MTgxNjA1MywtOTIwNTM3NTI5LDEyMD
-g0NDU1NTYsLTc0MTI1Nzc3OCw4MjEwNTE2MDgsLTc5NzE5NDkx
-NCwtMTkzOTIzNjIyNiwtMTg1MjgxMDkwMywtNTE0Mzg0MTI4LD
-E2MTY1MzIwMTQsLTIxMTM2MjU1NDUsMjAxMTQ2ODE1MSw4MTY5
-MDYxNTIsLTE3ODk1Mzk5OTZdfQ==
+eyJoaXN0b3J5IjpbMjE1MzU5Njg1LC05MjA1Mzc1MjksMTIwOD
+Q0NTU1NiwtNzQxMjU3Nzc4LDgyMTA1MTYwOCwtNzk3MTk0OTE0
+LC0xOTM5MjM2MjI2LC0xODUyODEwOTAzLC01MTQzODQxMjgsMT
+YxNjUzMjAxNCwtMjExMzYyNTU0NSwyMDExNDY4MTUxLDgxNjkw
+NjE1MiwtMTc4OTUzOTk5Nl19
 -->